 This parameter can be made mandatory for a client in ADM-UI.
 See section 6 in [OIDC]. language Sets the end-user language.
 Possible values are da (Danish) en (English) kl (Greenlandic) max_age Maximum Authentication Age.
 Specifies the allowable elapsed time in seconds since the last time the end-user was actively authenticated by NEB.
 If the elapsed time is greater than this value, NEB will attempt to actively re- authenticate the end-user. prompt Space delimited, case sensitive list of ASCII string values that specifies whether the Authorization Server prompts the end-user for reauthentication.
-Supported values are none (no ui for authentication) login (force authentication request) If login is used, the end-user will be forced to complete the requested authentication flow.
+Supported values are none (no ui for authentication) login (force authentication request) select_account (enable idp selection) If login is used, the end-user will be forced to complete the requested authentication flow.
 This can be used anytime it is required that the end-user completes the requested authentication flow, i.e. when requesting a signature from the end-user.
 If none is used, a request for automatic login based on the end-user session is requested.
 If the automatic login could not be honored, an error will be returned to the service.
+If select_account is used, the end-user will be allowed to select among the available identity providers for the given flow, even though the end- user has an active session with NEB.
+It does not trigger a forced reauthentication, so if the end-user selects the same identity provider for which he has an active session, he will be automatically reauthenticated.